mssola/conventions/cpp.md

 - Use `struct` for "passive" objects.
 That is, for objects that just carry data but lack any functionality other than accessing/setting the data members.
-- If more functionality is needed, then use a `class`.
+- If more functionality is needed, then use `class`.
 - When in doubt, use `class`.

 ### Implicit and explicit constructors